 As a kid, we’ve all been there and done that – that is downloading pirated software from torrent sites with cracks, be it antivirus, games or Microsoft Office software.
 Little did we know, hackers knew the reason you download an antivirus program is because you do not have a security software installed therefore you are vulnerable, and the best way to infect your Windows computer is to include a ‘disabled’ antivirus with a trojan horse.

-Comodo Leak Tests used to be a very reliable and popular penetration test tools, unfortunately, they’ve decided to discontinue the product.
-Even if you decided to come clean and purchase a genuine antivirus, sometimes it might be too late, this is because the virus is to integrated into your system that will disable all new antivirus during installation, rendering them useless while you think you are well protected.
+Comodo Leak Tests used to be a very reliable and popular penetration test tool, but unfortunately, they’ve decided to discontinue the product.
+Even if you decide to come clean and purchase a genuine antivirus, sometimes it might be too late, this is because the virus is integrated into your system that will disable all new antivirus during installation, rendering them useless while you think you are well protected.
 One way to find out if your antivirus is working is to simulate an actual ‘harmless’ virus attack.

 ↓ 01 – RanSim | Free Ransomware Simulator Tool

 How vulnerable is your network against ransomware attacks?
 Bad guys are constantly coming out with new versions of ransomware strains to evade detection.
 Is your network effective in blocking ransomware when employees fall for social engineering attacks?

 KnowBe4’s Ransomware Simulator “RanSim” gives you a quick look at the effectiveness of your existing network protection.
 RanSim will simulate 10 ransomware infection scenarios and show you if a workstation is vulnerable to infection.

 - 100% harmless simulation of a real ransomware infection